OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 ---
 title: Database deployment automation approaches
-description: This post talks about how to get started with database deployment automation.
-It can be challenging to introduce database deployment automation as there are many approaches and it can involve multiple teams but there is a solution and a path forward.
+description: "This post talks about how to get started with database deployment automation and describes the main approaches: state-based and migration scripts."
 author: bob.walker@octopus.com
 visibility: public
 published: 2020-02-18